Posts Tagged ‘ppv networks’

 A word about Adware: it is not Spyware!
 Spyware is a parasitic form of software that installs itself on your computer without your permission and can do anything from log your IP info and website history to install viruses on your computer.
 Adware is perfectly legal, and it is installed with the permission of the user when they download games & other software from different websites online.
 That being said, let’s continue with the overview…

 You are also going to need to sign up with a few CPA networks, if you haven’t already.
-You can certainly work with my network, affiliate.com, and I would also highly recommend Neverblue, Hydra, and Market Leverage.
+I would highly recommend Neverblue.
 You need to make sure that you are promoting the correct offer, as not all offers accept contextual / PPV traffic.
-They will usually have a special link that you have to use for PPV (called the “Contextual Link” on affiliate.com, and the DLS [Downloadable Software] Creative on Neverblue).
+They will sometimes have a special link that you have to use for PPV (called the “Contextual Link” on DirectTrack networks, and the DLS [Downloadable Software] Creative on Neverblue).

 This should take you a good day or two to sign up for the PPV networks and the CPA networks, if you have already done this, just hang on, I am going to get more in-depth on how to promote offers in Part 2 of this post.